My approach to delts is pretty easy: I hit them as hard as I can to drive as much blood into my muscles as possible. I don't want to lose the pump!

-1. Start with Your Weakness
+1. Start with your weakness

-2. Lateral Lean
+2. Lean into your laterals

-I like to hit my muscles with a little variation, which is why I like to lean during my cable lateral raises.
+I like to hit my muscles with a little variation, which is why I like to lean during my cable lateral/deltoid raises.
 The lean gives you a little more range of motion so you can bring your arm higher.
 It delivers more contraction at the top and more tension at the bottom of each rep.

 I like to use a close grip with my upright rows because it really hits my traps.
 I haven't done a shrug in my life!
-I think I get my traps with uprights and lateral raises, which means I'm getting a little more out of the exercise.
+I think I hit my traps with uprights and lateral raises, which means I'm getting a little more out of the exercise.
 I also pull all the way to my chin instead of stopping at my chest.

-For my dumbbell lateral raises, I like to use a double pyramid set of 15, 10, 15 reps.
+For my dumbbell side lateral raises, I like to use a double pyramid set of 15, 10, 15 reps.
 Use a lighter weight when you go for 15 reps, and then bump it up when you go for 10.
 Don't grab an insanely heavy dumbbell.
 Instead, use something that's about 70 percent of what you'd max out on.
 Come back down to the lighter weight when you go back to 15 reps.

 I call my last movement in this workout a triple dropset, but it uses two different exercises, so it's really a drop superset.
 This big set is great because you use various grips and hit your front delts in different ways!

-Then, when you've hit 12 reps with the EZ-bar, move immediately to a plate raise.
+First, grab the EZ-bar with an underhand grip.
+I like this grip because it isolates the front delts.
+Choose a weight that will smoke you by the time you get to 12 reps.
+When you've hit 12 reps with the EZ-bar, move immediately to a plate raise.
 I like to use a 45-pound plate, but use what you can so you fail at 10-12 reps.
 Then drop immediately to a 25-pound plate and rep until failure.